 - You can provide confirmation of your future salary

-1. Your UK bank may not give you a mortgage
+1. Your UK bank might not give you a mortgage

-- Often it’s only specialist lenders, who can be more flexible, who will consider your situation and offer the most competitive rates.
+- Often it’s only specialist lenders who will consider your situation and offer more flexibility surrounding your circumstances.

-- It’s difficult for you as a borrower now living overseas (or preparing for the big move) to track down enough of these private banks and get hold of their rates, in order to make useful cost comparisons.
+- It’s difficult for you, as a borrower now living overseas, to track down enough private banks and confirm their rates in order to make reliable cost comparisons.

-- And because many of them are small, and not set up with customer relations departments to deal directly with lenders, they’re only accessible via a mortgage broker.
+- And because many of them are small and not set up with customer relations departments, they’re only accessible via an expat mortgage broker.

-2. You lose a chunk off your assessed income to allow for "currency fluctuations"
+2. You lose a chunk of your assessed income to allow for currency fluctuations

-Borrowers who earn in a foreign currency are a major concern for lenders.
-The amount they’re able to remit back to the UK to cover their monthly payments can be hugely impacted by currency fluctuations.
+Lenders can be wary of borrowers earning in a foreign currency.
+This is because the amount that you'll be able to remit back to the UK to cover your monthly payments can be impacted by currency fluctuations.

-To cover themselves, most expat lenders will slice a flat-rate 25% off your income affordability assessment, to allow for worst-case currency fluctuations.
+To cover themselves, most expat lenders will slice a flat-rate of 25% off your income affordability assessment to allow for worst-case currency fluctuations.

 3. You’ll be paying an expatriate rate

-We’re experts on arranging expatriate mortgages – but that doesn’t mean we’ll set you up with one if it’s possible to get you cheaper, local mortgage terms.
+We’re experts on arranging expatriate mortgages – but that doesn’t mean we’ll set you up with one if it’s possible to get cheaper domestic mortgage terms.

-If you approach most UK high street lenders showing a foreign currency income they'll tell you you’re an expatriate borrower.
+If you approach a high-street lender or building society showing a foreign currency income, they'll tell you you’re an expatriate borrower.

 - Substantial ties to the UK (such as close family based here)